 If the decision of the Graduate Council is that the student should be admitted to a particular department or program for a master’s degree alone, the student is barred from requesting permission to continue for a PhD in that department or program.

 There is no “student-at-large” classification at UC San Diego; application for admission must be made to a specific department or group.
 Applicants who wish to enroll for “course work only” within a department or group and who do not intend to pursue a higher degree at UC San Diego may request admission for nondegree study.
 Applicants for nondegree study must satisfy all admission requirements and are not eligible for fellowships or assistantships.
-Nondegree status is granted for up to one year; students may petition the dean of Graduate Studies for a second year of nondegree status.
+Nondegree status is granted for up to one year; students may petition the dean of the Graduate Division for a second year of nondegree status.

 Students who enroll in fewer than twelve graduate or upper-division units each quarter are considered part-time students.
 International students on F1 or J1 visas must be enrolled full-time each quarter.
-Students who are approved by their major department and by the dean of Graduate Studies for enrollment in a program of half-time study (maximum of six units or fewer) for reasons of occupation, family responsibilities, or health, may be eligible for a reduction in fees.
+Students who are approved by their major department and by the dean of the Graduate Division for enrollment in a program of half-time study (maximum of six units or fewer) for reasons of occupation, family responsibilities, or health, may be eligible for a reduction in fees.
 All other part-time students (seven to twelve units) pay the same fees as full-time students.

 Part-time study may be pursued in several masters’ programs and a few doctoral programs at UC San Diego.
 In all instances, part-time students must satisfy the same admission requirements as full-time students and are eligible, at the discretion of a department, for appointment to 25 percent time teaching or research assistantships.
-Admitted students must file the petition for half-time study with the Office of Graduate Studies no later than the last day of the second week of the quarter to be eligible for a fee reduction.
+Admitted students must file the petition for half-time study with the Graduate Division no later than the last day of the second week of the quarter to be eligible for a fee reduction.

 Additional program and application information can be obtained from each graduate program office.
 Access the UC San Diego website and the appropriate program’s graduate study information.
 Telephone numbers and campus addresses are listed with the department information in this catalog.
 The Graduate Admissions Application includes application for a fellowship, traineeship, scholarship, or assistantship.
 The primary documents required in support of an application are listed below.
 Each program may require additional documents.